letterpad/letterpad/README.md

 ## Demo

 To check letterpad in action, check out this [Demo Site](https://letterpad.app/demo).
-You can visit the [Admin Panel](https://letterpad.app/demo/admin/login) and login with
+You can visit the [Admin Panel](https://letterpad.app/demo/admin/login).
+It will auto log you in.
+However, the credentials are:

 ```
 Email: demo@demo.com